geocomPP/sdvwR/Section1_Introduction.Rmd

 via the keyboard.
 This will seem to strange to people accustomed to relying on a graphical user interface (GUI) for most of their computing, yet the approach has a number of benefits, as highlighted by Gary Sherman (2008,
 p.
-283), developer of the popular Geographical Informations System (GIS) QGIS:
+283), developer of the popular Geographical Information System (GIS) QGIS:

 > With the advent of “modern” GIS software, most people want to point
 > and click their way through life.
 That’s good, but there is a